gidgethub/gidgethub/docs/sansio.rst

     If there are no more results then ``None`` is returned.
 Do be aware that the URL
     `can be a URI template <https://developer.github.com/v3/#link-header>`_
-    and so may need to be expanded.
+    and so it may need to be expanded.

     If the status code is anything other than ``200``, ``201``, or ``204``, then an appropriate :exc:`~gidgethub.HTTPException` is raised.